Robert Hiester Montgomery: Life and work

-Montgomery quit school at 14 and went to work to help out his family.
+Robert Hiester Montgomery's schooling was limited due to the occupational mobility of his father, a Methodist minister.
+Montgomery quit school at 14 and went to work to help his family.
 In 1889, he got a job as an office boy at the Philadelphia accounting firm of John Heins (later Heins, Whelen & Lybrand).
 There he learned accounting and was made a partner after seven years.

 Two years later, in 1898, Montgomery and three of his colleagues, William M. Lybrand, Adam A. Ross Jr., and his brother T. Edward Ross, formed Lybrand, Ross Brothers & Montgomery.
 Two years later, the firm opened an office in New York City under Montgomery's management.
 In his spare time, Montgomery learned law.
 He was admitted to the New York Bar in 1904.
 Montgomery established his law firm, Robert H. Montgomery, Attorney at Law, and worked on many difficult tax cases for clients.
 In 1905, Montgomery led a reorganization of the American Institute of Certified Public Accountants (AICPA).
 He created the Journal of Accountancy (then called the American Journal of Accounting).
 The first issue contained his Professional Standards.
 He was president of the AICPA for two terms, first in 1912 and again in 1935.

 Montgomery also got into the field of education by developing a curriculum in accounting for Columbia University.
 He was hired as Columbia's first accounting professor in 1910 and stayed there until 1939.
+In 1941, he received an honorary Doctor of Laws degree from Dickinson College in Carlisle, Pennsylvania.

 Montgomery saw the need for a book on auditing.
 In 1912, he wrote Auditing: Theory and Practice.
 This was the first American book on auditing.
 Two other authors joined him for the seventh edition, and the book was retitled Montgomery's Auditing.
 After Montgomery's death, the eighth edition was published in 1957 by two other authors.
 It is still in print and is now in its 12th edition.

-Commissioned as a Lieutenant Colonel (1918) during World War I, he was generally referred to thereafter as Colonel Montgomery.
+Commissioned as a lieutenant colonel (1918) during World War I, he was generally referred to thereafter as Colonel Montgomery.
+His critical wartime role was in the civilian-military apparatus, where he served as the chief of the Price Fixing Section within the Purchase, Storage and Traffic Division of the General Staff.
+This position utilized his financial and accounting expertise to manage and regulate prices for the war effort.
 He received the AICPA's Gold Medal Award in 1949.
 In 1950, he was inducted into the Accounting Hall of Fame in the first year of that award.

 Montgomery was a highly respected leader of the profession of accountancy for over 60 years.
 His influence is still felt in auditing theory and practice, federal income taxation, professional accounting organizations, and accounting education.
+He continually worked for the establishment of one national accounting organization.